 1. Activate AI support directly in the course

 Modern learning platforms offer AI coaches that can be directly integrated into existing courses.
-Answering questions, providing feedback, explaining content – all this happens without technical hurdles.
+Answering questions, providing feedback, explaining content – all this occurs without technical hurdles.

 2. Improve learning content with AI

-Whether summaries, review questions, or microlearning formats: AI can quickly optimize existing learning material without the need to create new content.
+Whether summaries, review questions, or microlearning formats: AI can quickly optimize existing learning material without needing to create new content.

 3. Automate processes in further training

-Reporting, feedback, evaluations: Many tasks can today run with AI support and without additional tools.
+Reporting, feedback, evaluation: Many tasks can now be carried out with AI support and without additional tools.

-💡 It is important: Start with one use case.
+💡 It is important: Start with one scenario.
 Not all ideas need to be implemented at once.

 AI provides the technology.
-Whether it actually works in your company is determined by clear rules, clean processes, and responsible use.
+Whether it actually works in your company depends on clear rules, clean processes, and responsible use.

 1. Transparency